otto-de/b2b-design-system/ADRs/007_Table_component.md

 - Passing other components as children is straight forward using slots

 Challenges
+- We cannot make use of native table features such as col- or rowspans
 - We could not use html semantic table elements as the host web component breaks the semantic structure: